5 Perfume Trends Happening in 2023, Thanks To TikTok

 '90s vanilla

-The reason we're seeing a lot of vanilla leaning perfumes at the moment, like Ellis Brooklyn's Vanilla Milk (a Refinery29 Beauty Innovator Award winner) and Kayali Vanilla (a best-seller at Sephora) is because you have a vanilla memory.
+The reason we're seeing a lot of vanilla leaning perfumes at the moment, like Ellis Brooklyn's Vanilla Milk (coming to Australia in February 2023) and Kayali Vanilla (a bestseller at Sephora) is because you have a vanilla memory.
 For Johnson, it's an ode to the '90s, a time when things seemed more carefree.
 "I'm an emotional [fragrance] mixer," Johnson explains.
 "I don't tend to see a gap in the market that I try to fill.
 It's more like, 'what am I feeling and what are the senses I'm absorbing from the general population?'
 I'm loving vanilla because it provides this very nostalgic journey back into my younger years."

 Advertisement